javakishore-veleti/HealthCare-Buy-Plans-App/README.md

 ### Technology Focused:
 - Python Django
 - Angular UI
+- Docker image creation for this applications (Django and Angular separately)
-- Google Cloud Provider (GCP) deploy this application in GCP Cloud Run
+- Google Cloud Provider (GCP) deploy this applications (Django and Angular) in GCP Cloud Run.
+We deploy Django and Angular do
+- Publishing the Docker images (Django image and Angular image) to GCP CLoud Image Repository
+- GCP Configuring Service Accounts for Github Actions to publish Docker images and deploy the applications in GCP Cloud Run
 - Github Actions, various workflows to
     -- setup GCP Resources,
     -- Deploy Django to Cloud Run instance,
     -- Deploy Angular in another Cloud Run instance, -- Access above Cloud Run instances (Django app and Angular app) from your laptop browser
+- Github Settings Secrets for Configuring Google Cloud Login details

 - Future: Gen AI and Agentic AI

 ## Who Is This Repository For?